The Digital Agency Overview: Japan’s Digitization Push Gets in Gear

 The Japanese government has been creating information technology and digital transformation plans since the 1990s, but actual progress has been slow.
 Different ministries are responsible for different parts of these strategies.
 At times these bureaucratic agencies cannot even find common ground on simple terminology, let alone implement coordinated policy.

 The Digital Agency is meant to address this problem by bringing all of the government’s technology policymaking under one roof.
-The agency is expected to have about 500 personnel, with around 120 of them coming from the private sector.
-It will come into being on September 1, and ultimately report to the prime minister.
+The agency is expected to have about 600 personnel, with around 200 of them coming from the private sector.
+Its day-to-day operations will be led by Ishikura Yoko, a professor at Hitotsubashi University who holds a doctorate in business administration from the U.S. She specializes in business strategy and global human resources, and has worked at multiple companies and universities.
+Ishikura will report to a digital minister, who will in turn report directly to the prime minister.

 The new agency will take on issues like increasing the issuance of My Number and setting up a centralized system to manage the personal identification numbers.
 It will also work with the private sector and local governments to advance digitization, implement electronic signatures and business registration, and help the Cabinet Secretariat execute Japan’s broader technological strategies.

-The digital bills also dovetail with some of the government’s other technology initiatives.
+The full set of digital modernization bills passed by parliament in May dovetail with some of the government’s other technology initiatives.
 Digital Minister Hirai Takuya said the new Digital Agency will set up branch offices in Japan’s smart cities, which are working to use technology and data to improve residents’ quality of life.
 The legislation also pairs well with the government’s push to bring more technology to classrooms, such as e-textbooks.

 The legislative package passed by the Diet also adds to other initiatives seeking to make Japan a digital hub, such as funding for the research and development of advanced semiconductors and additional subsidies aimed at on-shoring Japan’s supply chains for sensitive technological products.